 We are committed to providing the highest quality care for the cats and kittens in our adoption center.
 Every new admission receives comprehensive veterinary care including a thorough medical examination, spaying or neutering, testing for Feline Leukemia and FIV, vaccinations, AVID microchip, and any other treatment needed before adoption.
 Many cats come to us injured, sick and in need of emergency veterinary care as well.

-No matter what the cost of treating a cat or kitten, we charge an adoption fee of only $85 for a kitten or an adult cat up to 7 years of age and $75 for cats 8 years or older.
-We rely on the generous support of donors like you to pay for veterinary care, medications, cat food, and cat litter for all the cats and kittens at our adoption center.
+No matter what the cost of treating a rescued cat or kitten, we charge an adoption fee of only $100 for kittens and cats up to 7 years of age, and $50 for cats 7 years or older.
+We rely on the generous support of donors like you to pay for their veterinary care, medications, cat food, litter and supplies for all the cats and kittens of Harmony House.

 Together we are saving lives, one cat or kitten at a time!